…more or less

 It’s the conclusion of the spring semester of the 2017-2018 academic year.
 And if things go according to plan, I have six more semesters until retirement.
 And if they don’t, it’s no bad thing to have an exit strategy.

 Last night was one of fitful sleep.
 Depressives tend to be early-awakeners and I often get no more than two hours of sleep at a time, articulated by sudoku and the current bedside book.
-Early this morning seemed as good a time as any to rehearse my valedictory speech, the fare-well address I might deliver to whomever shows up at my retirement celebration—it might also be read on my behalf at a memorial service.
-Who knows: this iteration of it may be the one you hear and that will spare you from showing up.
+Early this morning seemed as good a time as any to rehearse my valedictory speech, the fare-well address I might deliver to whomever shows up at my retirement celebration—it might also be read on my behalf at a memorial service; either works for me.
+Who knows.
+This iteration of it may be the one you hear and that will spare you from showing up.

-Being literally pushed into a classroom that fall, filled with abject fear, I had no illusions of lasting the week, let alone the forty-seven years that followed.
+Being literally pushed into a classroom that fall by our secretary Julie Smallarz, filled with abject fear, I had no illusions of lasting the week, let alone the forty-seven years that followed.
 Forces beyond my control planted me here and, as luck would have it, I grew into the position.
 Hindsight could be telling me that it’s relatively easy to do a job when you have little idea what that job actually is.
 So I stayed one chapter ahead of the students, who were, I should add, just four or five years my junior.
 The blind teaching the deaf and dumb how to cha-cha is a politically incorrect but highly appropriate metaphor.

-Among my many assumptions was a notion that students of architecture might have genuine interest in the history of the profession for which they were preparing — a foolish one, I admit, but the operative force guiding me at the time.
+Among my many assumptions was a notion that students of architecture might have genuine interest in the history of the profession for which they were preparing — silly me, I admit, but that operative force guiding me at the time.

 At some point it dawned on me that I am neither fish nor fowl: my academic credentials were intended as preparation for a professional life, not one in academe.
 Yet anyone in higher education knows that interlopers like myself are barely tolerated.
 My BArch and MArch degrees should have led to a license in architecture, which would have satisfied tenure requirements.
 But I hadn’t and, instead, count myself a Humanist who has an architectural point of view.
 So I possess the credentials for the thing I don’t do, but lack the credentials for the thing I do.